SparkPost/support-docs/articles/tech-resources/inbound-email-relay-webhook.md

 ## Add MX Records

 DNS changes can take a while to propagate so you should do this first; your Inbound Domain and Relay Webhook won't work until SparkPost can find your new MX records.
-Every provider is slightly different in how you do this, but you will need to create 3 MX records with the following values (subsitute your domain name for “your.inbounddomain.com”):
+Every provider is slightly different in how you do this, but you will need to create 3 MX records with the following values (subsitute your domain name for “your.inbounddomain.com”) for a SparkPost Account or 1 MX record for an Enterprise Account:

 ### SparkPost Account